tiandrey/nginx-watermark/README.md

 * bumped source version to 1.12.0 (WebP support was added)
 * image upscaling in crop/resize mode is allowed (disallowed in upstream)
 * added watermark margin customization (10px by default)
+* watermark is added after crop/resize, not instead of

 Tested with nginx 1.12.0